Amanda Wyss: Career

 After appearing in commercials, Wyss landed her first television role, recurring on Universal's When the Whistle Blows (1980) as Dolph Sweet's daughter.
 The same year, she guest-starred on the television series The Righteous Apples.
 In 1981, Wyss starred in the films This House Possessed and Force: Five, and guest-starred on episodes of the several television series, including Buck Rogers in the 25th Century, ABC Afterschool Specials, Jessica Novak, and Teachers Only.

 In 1982, Wyss had a supporting role as high-school student Lisa in Amy Heckerling's teen comedy classic Fast Times at Ridgemont High, written by Cameron Crowe and featuring then-unknown actors Sean Penn, Phoebe Cates, Forest Whitaker, Jennifer Jason Leigh, and Nicolas Cage.

 The same year, she guest-starred on two episodes of the television series Star of the Family.
 In 1983, Wyss appeared in the television films Lone Star, The Tom Swift and Linda Craig Mystery Hour, and A Killer in the Family.

-The following year, Wyss starred with Loni Anderson in the television film My Mother's Secret Life before starring in Wes Craven's horror film A Nightmare on Elm Street (1984) as Tina Gray (the first person murdered onscreen by Freddy Krueger), along with Robert Englund, Heather Langenkamp, John Saxon, and Johnny Depp.
+Wyss later starred with Loni Anderson in the television film My Mother's Secret Life (1984).
+Wyss had her breakthrough role as victim Tina Gray (the first on-screen kill of iconic villain Freddy Krueger) in Wes Craven's horror film A Nightmare on Elm Street (1984), along with Robert Englund, Heather Langenkamp, John Saxon, and Johnny Depp.
+Film critic Paul Attanasio praised the “slick performances” of the younger cast in a review for The Washington Post, writing of Wyss: "Wyss is a teenage Hitchcock blond, a Little League Janet Leigh."